amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 ```
 However, there's still an issue since `rat` and `art` are both 327, **collision!**

-We can fix that by offseting the sum with the possition:
+We can fix that by offsetting the sum with the position:

 ```js
   hash(key) {